HaoguangYang/HaoguangYang.github.io/_posts/2017-2-9-Meet Agile Vehicle on 45th International Exhibition of Inventions.md

 <!--more-->

 It is implemented with fancy novel design of the suspension system that allow it to handle rough driving conditions and absorb impacts from all directions.
 Its complicated dynamic control algorithm is also a highlight of the project, which expanded its degree of freedom and ensured its smoothness in doing fancy maneuverings such as side-slid-in parking, asynchronous steering, and pinpoint steering, and the transition from one mode to another.
-With automatic driving integrated into the system, I believe it would be a brand new world for the whole automobile industry.
+With intuitive human-in-the-loop augmented driving integrated into the system, I believe it would be a brand new world for the whole automobile industry.

 **Silver Medal of the 45th International Exhibition of Inventions of Geneva**